ljw1004/csharpspec/csharp/statements.md

 A warning is reported if the compiler determines that a statement is unreachable.
 It is specifically not an error for a statement to be unreachable.

 To determine whether a particular statement or end point is reachable, the compiler performs flow analysis according to the reachability rules defined for each statement.
-The flow analysis takes into account the values of constant expressions (§7.19) that control the behavior of statements, but the possible values of non-constant expressions are not considered.
+The flow analysis takes into account the values of constant expressions ([Constant expressions](expressions.md#constant-expressions)) that control the behavior of statements, but the possible values of non-constant expressions are not considered.
 In other words, for purposes of control flow analysis, a non-constant expression of a given type is considered to have any possible value of that type.

 In the example
 ```csharp